ballesterosbr/consensys_devprogram_project/avoiding_common_attacks.md

 It's known that the that the timestamp of the block can be manipulated by the miner.

 In this project the timestamp is only used to show the user a date when the Identity has been created.
-So, is nothing critical, only a simple parameter that doesn't affect the use of the application.
+So, is nothing critical, only a simple parameter used in events that doesn't affect the use of the application.

 The user is enough smart to know that if the timestamp does not match with the creation date of the Identity, it has been manipulated but this won't affect the use of the application.